sw180283/comp110-worksheets/README.md

 # Comp110 Worksheets
 Here are the following weekly report on my production and development of my worksheets.

+##Introduction

+The context of these reports are concerning the tinkering graphics and audio projects set during the first semester.

 ##Week 1 - Worksheet 1 _SpaceChem_
 During the introduction of each section, I learned new ways to reduce the number of symbols, or functions, required to complete each circuit.
 While following and attempting to test out different approaches to different required molecule shapes or reformation, I began to adapt faster solutions with fewer symbols used.